Global Scholars Hall: Lawsuit

 In March 2015, University of Oregon filed an 8.5 million dollar lawsuit against Hoffman Construction Company, Zimmer Gunsul Frasca Architects, and Catena Consulting Engineers over the construction of Global Scholars Hall.
 The complaint alleged that the concrete floors were uneven which caused structural stress on the building including cracks in the floors, walls, and ceilings.
 It also attributed the malfunction of doors, windows, furniture, and other built-ins to flaws in the concrete.

 Allegedly, the type of concrete slabs used by the construction and design firms were to blame for the structural problems observed in GSH.
 The university claimed that the companies responsible were aware of these problems and had multiple opportunities to correct them.
 Residents of the hall were notified of the lawsuit through email on the same day it was filed, although the structure was determined to be safe to inhabit after multiple inspections.

-In December of 2016, the UO Board of Trustees voted to accept a settlement of $6.9 million from the firms named in the complaint.
+In December 2016, the UO Board of Trustees voted to accept a settlement of $6.9 million from the firms named in the complaint.